carexl8/carexl8/README.md

 👩🏻‍🏫 I have additional experience in the areas of language teaching and project management.

-👩🏻‍💼 I am currently in full-time employment, and my availability for translation work is limited, but I would be happy to refer you to one of my trusted colleagues.
+👩🏻‍💼 I am currently looking for roles in localization, project management, or computational linguistics.

 💻 I have pursued additional training in the field of natural language processing and am interested in machine learning applications for solving text (and speech!) based challenges.
 <!--